02-02-20245 * Feedback Worth Smiling About

 Petrol arrangements should be made directly with the family but if you are lucky enough to be able to use the car for personal you, you will usually cover the petrol costs for this yourself.

-We strongly recommend that you organise insurance in your home country to cover you for the duration of your placement.
+We request that you organise insurance in your home country to cover you for the duration of your placement.
 Your policy should include cover for costly emergencies, repatriation and legal assistance.

 Even the most experienced au pairs sometimes need a bit of inspiration!
 Our Au Pair Guide will be sent to you upon confirmation of your placement.
 It includes plenty of ideas for activities you can do with children of all ages.